- What is a professional qualification?

 - Royal Institution of Chartered Surveyors (RICS)

 - Royal Society of Chemistry (RSC)

-Discover more examples of professional qualifications by browsing job sectors.
+Explore professional bodies and vocational qualifications by browsing job sectors.

 How long do professional courses take to complete?